DNC Spokesperson Calls Out Ivanka Trump

-The DNC doesn’t have much patience for Ivanka Trump and her broad statements about jobs and helping women, because she just seems like a hypocrite and “faux feminist” to them.
+The DNC doesn’t have much patience for Ivanka Trump and her broad statements about jobs and helping women, because to them she just seems like a hypocrite and “faux feminist.”

 Newsweek says that DNC spokesperson Elizabeth Renda has grown tired of Trump’s rhetoric, and issued a statement about her “blatant hypocrisy.”
 In a recent op-ed, Trump wrote in support of her father’s campaign promise to “hire American.”
-Trump stressed Donald Trump’s push to train and retrain American workers.
+Ivanka stressed President Donald Trump’s push to train and retrain American workers.

 “We call upon employers large and small to join this crucial initiative to create more jobs, strengthen our economy and restore hopeful futures to countless families.”